Don Miguel Ruiz

-Miguel Ángel Ruiz Macías (born August 27, 1952), better known as Don Miguel Ruiz, is a Mexican author of Toltec spiritual and neoshamanistic texts.
+Miguel Ángel Ruiz Macías (born August 27, 1952), better known as Don Miguel Ruiz, is a Mexican author of Toltec spiritual and personal development texts.

 His work is best-received among members of the New Thought movement that focuses on ancient teachings as a means to achieve spiritual enlightenment.
 Ruiz is listed as one of the Watkins 100 Most Spiritually Influential Living People in 2018.
 Some have associated Ruiz's work with Carlos Castaneda, author of The Teachings of Don Juan.

 Biography

-Don Miguel Ruiz was born in rural Mexico, the youngest of 13 children.
+Miguel Ángel Ruiz Macías was born in Tijuana, Baja California, the youngest of 13 children.
 He attended medical school, and became a surgeon.

 The Four Agreements, published in 1997, was a New York Times bestseller for more than a decade.
 Other books have followed: The Mastery of Love, The Voice of Knowledge, The Circle of Fire, The Four Agreements Companion Book and The Fifth Agreement, a collaboration with his son Don José.
 His The Toltec Art of Life and Death was published in late 2015.